 If you're like over 53 million other Americans, running is your sport of choice.
-And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you can gain some advantages simply by engaging in regular chiropractic care.
-Dr. Don Lathrop works with many runners in our Olympia, WA chiropractic office, and the scientific literature on chiropractic affirms that we see with our patients.
+And whether you hit the trails, hills, treadmill, or any other surface indoors or out, research shows that you may gain some advantages simply by engaging in regular chiropractic care.
+Capitol Chiropractic & Family Wellness Center works with many runners in our chiropractic office serving Olympia, WA, and the scientific literature on chiropractic affirms that we see with our patients.

 Plus, most elite athletes recognize the advantages of chiropractic care, so even our world's finest competitors realize the benefits this type of treatment offers.
 For example, Olympic-level runners such as Usain Bolt, Meb Keflezighi, Marla Runyan, and Alicia Shay have made chiropractic care part of their regular training regimen.

-Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper from is necessary in order to avoid any related injuries to your back or lower extremities.
-Getting regular adjustments from Dr. Don Lathrop can help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.
+Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper form is necessary in order to avoid any related injuries to your back or lower extremities.
+Getting regular adjustments from Capitol Chiropractic & Family Wellness Center may help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.

 Sandell J, Palmgren PJ, Björndahl L. Effect of chiropractic treatment on hip extension ability and running velocity among young male running athletes.
 Journal of Chiropractic Medicine 2008;7(2):39-47.